 Security interests automatically terminate by operation of law once the secured obligations are discharged in full.
-In case of amendment or novation of the secured obligations, we would recommend to amend and/or ratify the security and confirm on a case-by-case basis that the ranking of the security is maintained.
+In case of amendment or novation of the secured obligations, we recommend amending or ratifying the security, and confirming on a case-by-case basis that the ranking of the security has been maintained.